karabijavad/dssp2-minimal/README.md

 ## Known issues

+Add checkreqprot=0 to kernel boot line to help prevent bypassing of SELinux memory protection

 Various `systemd` socket units and `systemd-tmpfiles` configuration snippets may refer to `/var/run` instead of `/run` and this causes them to create content with the wrong security context.

 Fedora: